HomeAnalyzeCompareBlog

 Amazon is one of the most complex stocks to value in the market.
 It combines a retail business with tight margins and a cloud division (AWS) with software-level profitability.
-With a market cap of $2.69 trillion, earnings due April 29, and the price at $250.56, the stock sits in a technically stretched moment: RSI reads 97.5, the most extreme level in our mega-cap coverage.
+With a market cap of $2.69 trillion, earnings due April 29, and the price at $250.56, the stock sits in a technically stretched moment.
 We ran AMZN through the full StocksAnalyzer diagnostic.
 Here is what the data shows.

 Financial Health: 79 out of 100 — Good, With Nuances